Violence Against Women Worldwide

 - Women are 4.1 times more likely to be the victim of intimate partner violence

-Now that we are clear on the facts about the different types of violence and their relationship with gender, we really need to focus on why it is still occurring at such high rates and what we can do about it.
+Now that we are clear on the facts about the different types of violence and their relationship with gender, we really need to focus on why violence is still occurring at such high rates and how we can reduce the overall prevalence and impact that it has on individuals, families and our society.

 Dr Damon Ashworth